marvin-jung/retype-personal/index.md

 # Index

-The entire index of projects
+The entire index of data science and programming language projects

 ||| Python